Canada | 1995 | 89 min

 Contact BkCC president Curtis Caesar John at email@example.com to make an appointment.

 These standout films highlight the richness, uniqueness, and viability of Caribbean cinema to Brooklyn, home to the largest population of Caribbean nationals in the United States, and to all New York City residents and visitors.

-The Caribbean Film Series, is made possible with donations from the viewing public, and public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council.
+The Caribbean Film Series, is made possible with donations from you, the viewing public, and public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council.